- Scientific name: Alosa sapidissima

 Threats

 Like other anadromous fish, American shad populations have been reduced by multiple factors such as overfishing, inadequate fish passage at dams, predation, pollution, water withdrawals, channelization of rivers, changing ocean conditions, and climate change.
+The Atlantic States Marine Fisheries Commissions conducts a coast-wide population assessment of American shad.
+The last assessment found shad populations to be depleted from historical levels (ASMFC 2020).

-Climate change will be a problem going forward as diadromous fish are amongst the functional groups with the highest overall vulnerability to climate change based on a recent marine and migratory fish vulnerability assessment (Hare et al. 2016).
+Climate change may be a problem for American shad going forward as diadromous fish are amongst the functional groups with the highest overall vulnerability to climate change based on a recent marine and migratory fish vulnerability assessment (Hare et al. 2016).
 Marine habitats are affected as ocean temperature over the last decade in the U.S. Northeast Shelf and surrounding Northwest Atlantic waters have warmed faster than the global average (Pershing et al. 2015).
 New projections also suggest that this region will warm two to three times faster than the global average from a predicted northward shift in the Gulf Stream (Saba et al. 2016).
 Freshwater habitats will be affected by a high rate of sea-level rise, as well as increases in annual precipitation and river flow, magnitude of extreme precipitation events, and magnitude and frequency of floods (Hare et al. 2016).

 Conservation